This is written for folks curious about optimizing a Helium Hotspot placement.

 You should not re-finance your house to put up hotspots.
 You should be able to lose all the money you put into hotspots without putting yourself, your family, or anyone you know at financial risk.
 Sheesh.

 Should I just hire you to do all the work for me?
 Maybe.
 If you don’t like to read or geek out, or you just want to try Helium without spending a few months researching it, I’ll walk you through the process of setting up the best possible placement for your situation.
-Go here to get started.
+You can take my courses (look on the top of the page under Courses) or go here to get started.

 - Helium coverage map – This shows you where hotspots are currently.